chiefenne/JETI_EX_BUS/README.md

 >
 > NOTE: This is currently rather a proof of concept and NOT ready for use.
-> I use this to learn about serial communication between microcontroolers
+> I use this to learn about serial communication between microcontrollers
 >